Julie Andrews / Henry Mancini Perform Music from the Film Score Darling Lili

 Julie Andrews / Henry Mancini Perform Music from the Film Score Darling Lili (later retitled simply as Darling Lili (Music from the Film Score)) is a studio album released in 1969 by RCA Victor featuring songs performed by Julie Andrews and composed by Henry Mancini with lyrics by Johnny Mercer.
 The album is based on the film Darling Lili, directed by Blake Edwards and starring Andrews and Rock Hudson.
 Rather than serving as a traditional soundtrack, the album was produced as a separate studio recording inspired by the film's score.

-The project reflects the musical aesthetics of the World War I era and continues the creative collaboration between Andrews, Mancini, and Mercer.
+The project includes a selection of vocal and instrumental pieces that capture the World War I era atmosphere through orchestration and lyrical themes and continues the creative collaboration between Andrews, Mancini, and Mercer.
 The album was part of a larger promotional effort connected to the film's release, and expectations were high due to the past commercial success of similar musical ventures involving the same artists.
-It includes a selection of vocal and instrumental pieces that capture the period's atmosphere through orchestration and lyrical themes.

-Upon release, the album was supported by single issues and gained some recognition on the music charts.
+Upon release, the album was supported by singles and gained some recognition on the music charts.
 It was reviewed by contemporary music publications and maintained modest visibility during its initial run.
-Decades later, interest in the material led to expanded editions, featuring remastered tracks and previously unreleased content, offering a broader view of the original recording sessions and compositional process.
+Decades later, interest in the material led to expanded editions, featuring remastered tracks and previously unreleased content.

 Background and release

 Released in 1969 by RCA Victor, the album includes songs from the Blake Edwards film Darling Lili.
 Despite its connection to the movie, it is not a traditional soundtrack but a separate studio recording of the film's music.
 The film Darling Lili, co-starring Rock Hudson, was an ambitious but troubled production.
 A hybrid of wartime melodrama and musical comedy, its lengthy production strained the long-standing partnership between Edwards and Mancini.
 Paramount Pictures later took control of the final edit, removing Edwards from the process—an experience that would inspire his later Hollywood satire S.O.B.
 (1981).

-The album contains compositions reflective of the World War I era, with Andrews' vocals and Mancini's orchestrations capturing the period's musical essence.
+The album contains compositions reflective of the World War I era.
 The project marked a continuation of Mancini's collaboration with Edwards and featured contributions from renowned lyricist Johnny Mercer.
-RCA Records had significant commercial expectations for the album, banking on Julie Andrews' star power following the historic success of The Sound of Music soundtrack, which had sold over 12 million copies worldwide at the time.
-The label viewed the collaboration between Andrews, Mancini, and Mercer as a potential hit, drawing comparisons to Mancini's earlier film music successes.
-Mancini himself prioritized the project, canceling $150,000 worth of concert engagements—including a scheduled performance at the Mormon Tabernacle—to dedicate himself entirely to composing the score.
+RCA Records had significant commercial expectations for the album, banking on Julie Andrews' star power following the success of The Sound of Music soundtrack, which had sold over 12 million copies worldwide at the time.
+Mancini prioritized the project, canceling $150,000 worth of concert engagements, to dedicate himself entirely to composing the score.

+In 2024, an expanded edition of the album was released by Quartet Records which included the original RCA album remastered, previously unreleased demos performed by Johnny Mercer, and Mancini’s complete instrumental underscore.